 Lemonade has a two-day waiting period for accidents, a 14-day waiting period for illnesses, and a six-month waiting period for cruciate ligament events instead of 12 months, as some competitors require.[5]

-There’s no waiting period for the preventative package.
+No waiting period when you get the preventative package.

-Lemonade offers many discount opportunities, including 10% for bundling coverage, a 5% multi-pet discount, and a 5% annual discount.
+Lemonade offers many discount opportunities, including 10% for bundling coverage with another Lemonade policy such as home or auto, a 5% multi-pet discount, and a 5% annual discount.

 Coverage isn’t available in all states.